-Aside from being proudly Australian global movers, all of them are hugely fueled by the same resource - talented artists based in the Philippines.
+Aside from being proudly Australian global movers, all of them are hugely fueled by the same resource - talented graphic designers based in the Philippines.

 DesignCrowd has acknowledged the Philippines as among the top six countries in their number of registered designers.
 In fact, they keep one of their three global offices in Manila (Sydney and San Francisco are the other locations).

-For the billion-dollar Canva, ALL of the creative designs and templates available on their website are curated by their local team in Manila, which makes up nearly half of their entire workforce (they have two other offices in Sydney and Beijing).
+For the billion-dollar Canva, many of their graphic design templates on their website are curated by their team in Manila, which, with nearly a hundred employees, consitutes a significant chunk of their entire workforce (they have two other offices in Sydney and Beijing).